 The growth continued in June 1993 with the opening of a campus Child Care Center.
 When the Center for Advanced Teaching and Technology brought multimedia resources into the classroom via fiber optics in 1994, RVCC became NJ’s first community college to offer the new technology.
 Four years later the Conference Center opened, bringing the corporate and academic communities together.

 Other additions to the College include the Institute for Holocaust and Genocide Studies and the Paul Robeson Institute for Ethics, Leadership and Social Justice.
 September 2002 marked the opening of the Christine Todd Whitman Science Center, featuring biology, chemistry, physics and engineering laboratories, as well as a lecture hall providing interactive centers for teaching using technology.
 An Academic Support Center opened in September 2005, giving students centralized tutoring services for all academic areas.
-The West Building opened in fall 2007.
-The 18-classroom building houses the Computer Science department.
+The 18-classroom West Building opened in fall 2007.
 The 3M Observatory, located next to the RVCC Planetarium, opened in spring 2013 and the Ray Bateman Center for Student Life and Leadership opened in 2014.
 The College continued to grow during the 2016-2017 school year, with openings of an expansion to the Science Center in fall 2016 and a new Workforce Training Center in spring 2017.